-Check the smart phone upon waking up in the morning.
+Check the smartphone upon waking up in the morning.
 Spend the entire day working on a computer.
 The average American then spends five hours watching TV per day.
 Throw in a few iPhone breaks while going to the bathroom and a few interrupting text messages during dinner, just to be thorough.
 Most of us spend our lives in front of screens these days.
 To manage our productivity (and sanity) we have to manage our screen time thoroughly.
 Take the necessary steps to make falling into this trap less convenient.
 Cancel your cable TV subscription or sell your TV completely.
-Reduce your smart phone data plan so that you run out if you abuse it.
-Enforce a ban on technology for the first hour of every day – don’t let the tone of the day be set by outside, digital influences.
+Reduce your smartphone data plan so that you run out if you abuse it.
+Enforce a ban on technology for the first hour of every day – don’t let the tone of the day be determined by outside, digital influences.
 Hide your phone and turn off notifications during dinner and times when you should be focused on loved ones.

 2 / Social media addiction

 The most effective strategy I’ve found for reducing social media use is to simply delete the app on my phone.
 If you’re not willing to delete the app completely, move the icon somewhere unfamiliar on your home screen.
 This twitch is linked to the muscle memory of opening the app on your phone or computer.
 Often when we’re bored, we’ll open a social media application again mere seconds after closing it.
 This is mostly due to the repetitive muscle memory of frequently opening the app.
 In order to break this twitch, you have to change where muscle memory is expecting the app to be.
 Make opening the app less convenient and give yourself a moment to pause and reflect on why you’re opening it in the first place.